CityofToronto/vz_challenge/README.md

 # Vision Zero Challenge Datasets

 Welcome to the [Vision Zero Challenge](http://www.visionzerotochallenge.ca/) Datasets collection.
-These datasets provide information on the many different factors that impact safety on Toronto roads including historical collision records, traffic data, demographic data and locations of neighbourhood amenities.
+These datasets provide information on the many different factors that impact safety on Toronto roads including historical collision records, traffic data, demographic data and locations of neighbourhood amenities. **Now that the challenge has ended, this repository is archived.
+Some of the datasets were hosted external to this repository for this challenge only, and have been removed (but their documentation remains in this repository).**

 The datasets are organized into the following 11 categories:

 1. [Boundaries](#boundaries)
 2. [Child Care](#child-care)